 Pediatric Rheumatic Fever

-Rheumatic fever is a complicated, involved disease that affects the joints, skin, heart, blood vessels and brain.
+- Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels and brain.

 - Weight loss

 - Stomach pains